EliyaKaheni/SummerProject/README.md

 Three csv files containing people info, cars info and houses info
 # Output
 Finally you should export a csv file which shows the people, their financial info and also their group
+# Where to start
+Start from OurNiceProject.pdf file to discover the projects details
 # Contact
 E-mail: eliya.kaheni@gmail.com
 Telegram: @eliyahastam